-Through XpresSpa Group's XpresTest, Inc. subsidiary ("XpresTest"), we launched XpresCheckTM Wellness Centers, also in airports.
+Through XpresSpa Group's subsidiary XpresTest, Inc. ("XpresTest"), we launched XpresCheckTM Wellness Centers, also in airports.
 XpresCheck offers COVID-19 and other medical diagnostic testing services to the traveling public, as well as airline, airport and concessionaire employees, and TSA and U.S. Customs and Border Protection agents.
 XpresTest has entered into managed services agreements ("MSAs") with professional medical services companies that provide health care services to patients.
 The medical services companies pay XpresTest a monthly fee to operate in the XpresCheck Wellness Centers.
-Under the terms of the MSAs, we provide office space, equipment, supplies, non-licensed staff, and management services in return for a management fee.
+Under the terms of MSAs, we provide office space, equipment, supplies, non-licensed staff, and management services in return for a management fee.

-Furthermore, XpresSpa Group is developing a travel health and wellness brand that is positioned for a post-pandemic world.
-We anticipate delivering on-demand access to integrated healthcare through technology and personalized services, while leveraging XpresSpa's historic travel wellness experience and XpresTest's healthcare expertise under the XpresCheck brand.
+Furthermore, XpresSpa Group is developing TreatTM, a travel health and wellness brand that is positioned for a post-pandemic world.
+We anticipate delivering on-demand access to integrated healthcare through technology and personalized services, while leveraging XpresSpa's historic travel wellness experience and XpresTest's healthcare expertise under the XpresCheckTM brand.
 We see this concept evolution as an opportunity in a new niche industry where XpresSpa Group can leverage technology in addition to its existing real estate and airport experience, providing travelers with peace of mind and access to integrated care.
 Over the long-term, we envision that digital channels will provide growth opportunities beyond our airport locations, achieved through subscription-based services that provide care and tools supporting travel health and wellness.
-Furthermore, we anticipate offering upstream content that can be monetized through affiliate revenue as well as curated retail through ecommerce.
+Furthermore, we anticipate offering upstream content that can be monetized through affiliate revenue as well as curated retail through ecommerce through our dedicated website, www.treatcare.com launched during the second quarter of 2021.